 UPDATING.
 To prevent unauthorized modifications of the firewall configuration, some form of integrity assurance process will be used.
 Each time the firewall configuration has been modified by the firewall administrator, it is necessary that the system integrity online database be updated and saved onto a file system on the network or removable media.
 If the system integrity check shows that the firewall configuration files have been modified, it will be known that the system has been compromised.
-The firewall's system integrity database will be updated each time the firewall is configuration is modified.
-System integrity files will be stored on read only media or off-line storage.
+The firewall's system integrity database will be updated each time the firewall's configuration is modified.
+System integrity files will be stored on read-only media or off-line storage.
 System integrity will be checked on a regular basis on the firewall in order for the administrator to generate a listing of all files that may have been modified, replaced, or deleted.
+In addition to configuration integrity, the Credit Union must maintain a defined patch management process for firewall firmware and software.
+Critical security patches must be applied within 30 days of vendor release.
+All vendor security advisories must be monitored and tracked.
+Patches must be tested in a non-production or lab environment before deployment to production firewalls where feasible.

 DOCUMENTATION.
 The operational procedures for a firewall and its configurable parameters will be documented, updated, and kept in a safe and secure place.
 This assures that if the firewall administrator resigns or is otherwise unavailable, an experienced individual can read the documentation and rapidly pick up the administration of the firewall.
-In the event of a break-in such documentation also supports trying to recreate the events that caused the security incident.
+In the event of a break-in, such documentation also supports trying to recreate the events that caused the security incident.
+All changes to firewall rules, configurations, or software must be processed through a formal change management process, including documented business justification, peer review by a second administrator or security team member, and testing before promotion to production.
+Emergency changes must be reviewed and formally documented within 24 hours of implementation.

 INCIDENT RESPONSE.
-The firewall will be configured to log all reports on daily, weekly, and monthly bases so that the network activity can be analyzed when needed.
-Firewall logs will be examined on a weekly basis to determine if attacks have been detected.
-The firewall administrator shall be notified at any time of any security alarm by email, pager, or other means so that he may immediately respond to such alarm.
+The firewall will be configured to log all reports on a daily, weekly, and monthly basis so that the network activity can be analyzed when needed.
+Firewall logs must be forwarded in real time to the Credit Union's SIEM or centralized log management system.
+In addition to automated alerting, the information security team should perform periodic review of firewall logs at least weekly for perimeter firewalls.
+The firewall administrator and information security team shall be notified of security events through automated alerting (e.g., SIEM correlation rules, email, SMS, or ticketing system integration).
 The Credit Union will follow its Incident Response Policy (See Policy 4125) to address incidents of unauthorized access to member information.
+Alert thresholds must be defined and documented for security events including, at minimum: repeated authentication failures (e.g., five or more failed attempts within ten minutes), traffic from known malicious IP addresses, unusual outbound data volumes, and unauthorized configuration change attempts.
+These thresholds must be reviewed at least annually and updated to reflect the current threat environment.

 REGULAR AUDITING.
 Most firewalls provide a wide range of capabilities for logging traffic and network events.
-Some security-relevant event that will be recorded on the firewall's audit trail logs are: hardware and disk media errors, login/logout activity, connect time, use of system administrator privileges, inbound and outbound e-mail traffic, TCP network connect attempts, in-bound and out-bound proxy traffic type.
+Some security-relevant events that will be recorded on the firewall's audit trail logs are: hardware and disk media errors, login/logout activity, connect time, use of system administrator privileges, inbound and outbound network traffic, IDS/IPS events, VPN connection events, and application-layer events.
 Firewall security event logs will be retained for a sufficient period of time, not less than one year, to provide data necessary to investigate a potential security breach.